Lore (podcast)

 Lore is a documentary podcast on topics such as folklore, legends, and historical events, often with a focus on the macabre.
 Each episode examines historical events or ancient/urban legends that show the dark side of human nature, and is presented in a style that has been compared to a campfire experience.
 The series was created in 2015 by Aaron Mahnke as a marketing experiment and received the iTunes "Best of 2015" Award.
 The podcast was also given the award for the "Best History Podcast" by the Academy of Podcasters in July 2016.
 At the end of 2016, the podcast was included in the top lists by The Atlantic and Entertainment Weekly.
 As of October 2017, the series has 5 million monthly listeners.
+The podcast surpassed 500 million downloads in November 2024.

 The podcast airs on a bi-weekly basis, and is usually released on a Monday.
 The podcast is recorded in a studio in Mahnke's home office.
 Mahnke's voice in the podcast is described as "coolly mesmeric".